UofSC-STAR/STAR/README.md

 S.T.A.R. is a user friendly interface which allows an Instructor to retrieve analytics from recorded lectures.
 The current analytics that are calculated are:

-#Average Wait Time
+- Average Wait Time

-#Average time give for Clarification
+- Average time given for Clarification Pauses

 ## Getting Started